 “Was your mother…a mistress?”
 I inquire quietly.
 With the way he is acting…

 “I do not…not at all, Hikaru,” I assure him.
-“My origins may seem ‘auspicious’ to you, yet…ah, well, I suppose everything is not truly so simple.
-And besides, it was only my brother who ever truly cared for me, it is not quite so glamourous…
+“My origins may seem ‘auspicious’ to you, yet…ah, well, I promise it is not so simple as it appears.
+And besides, I never truly belonged with my family overall, so is not quite so glamourous regardless…

 “I will not judge you or her for that…it sounds like she was lovely, even going through that to take care of you…”

 “That would make her happy to hear,” he replies meekly.
 “Everything she ever did, it seems, was for me.
 Even if I’m her child, I’ll never quite understand why…”

 “Maybe someday I can tell her?”